 Witbe's technologies simulate user transactions with active robots on any type of service or terminal, and measure performance, quality and integrity of what was delivered to users.
-The company started with solutions to monitor Internet access and website performance, introduced telephony monitoring as the market migrated to VoIP; since 2004 Withe has helped service providers test and monitor their IPTV (Internet Protocol television) services and now does so for their multidscreen services.
+The company started with solutions to monitor Internet access and website performance, introduced telephony monitoring as the market migrated to VoIP; since 2004 Witbe has helped service providers test and monitor their IPTV (Internet Protocol television) services and now does so for their multidscreen services.

-Witbe has about 400 customers in more provide insights on whether users can than 35 countries.
+Witbe has about 400 customers in more than 35 countries.
 They include large service providers such as DISH Networks, Comcast, Bell Canada, Orange, BT, Deutsche Telekom, Telefonica, Canal+, PCCW and China Telecom.
 Main set-top box developers such as Pace, Sagemcom and Technicolor work with Witbe's test equipment.
 Large IT infrastructures at BNP Paribas, Generali, LVMH, Total, Brinks or Schneider use the company's monitoring solutions.

 Customers can choose to have the entire solution in-house, or use Witbe's technology as a managed service.
-A Witbe has two challenges to face this year. significant share of revenues, the company says, come from the professional services team that helps customers who work with the system.
+A significant share of revenues, the company says, come from the professional services team that helps customers who work with the system.
 Witbe has been profitable since 2006 and generates revenues of \$15 million, according to the company.